Going for Gold: Head to Head (Round 4)

-In the final, every question was worth between four and one point depending on how quickly they were answered.
+In the final, every question was worth between four (five on ‘’One to Win’’ and on the Channel 5 revival) and one points depending on how quickly they were answered.
 Again, the questions pertained to a famous person, place, thing, fictional character or event.
-However, only one player at a time was allowed to the buzzer, as indicated by a timer graphic running down the center of the screen.
+A graphic of a timer was shown in the middle of the viewers' screen which showed the four (or five) time zones in which a player could buzz in.
+The time zones (4,3,2,1) were split between each player, whose buzzer only worked when their allocated time zone was in play.
 If a player gave an incorrect answer, their section of the time was passed over to their opponent and the time (and the question) continued; in the event that a contestant was passed control of a zone and also gave an incorrect answer in the same segment of time, then the next lower segment was also passed over to their opponent.
+On the first question, the highest scoring contestant from the previous round got to decide whether to "play or pass" - determining who would have control of the time zones.
+Thereafter, the contestant that was trailing behind (referred to by Kelly as "playing catch-up") would have control over whether to "play or pass" on each question.
+If the scores were tied before a question, the highest scoring contestant from the previous round had control on the "play or pass" decision.
+In the original series, after the category of the question was given, a clue to the answer would be displayed on the screen for the viewers at home.

-In the original, the first player to score nine points won the game.
-While in the 2008 revival, this round kept on playing until time was up.
+In the original, the first player to score nine points won the game and a prize.
+On the 2008 revival, this round kept on playing until time was up.
 When time was up, the player with the most points won £1,000 and competed against three new players on the next programme.